How do you insert a line break into your HTML code?

 The line break tag in HTML is the self-closing

-If you want to see other techniques for adding line breaks into your HTML code then check out this post on inserting blank lines in HTML.
+If you want to see other techniques for adding line breaks into your HTML code then check out this post on inserting blank lines in HTML or inserting empty rows in HTML .